kryptobaseddev/storyforge/dev-plan.md

 ### 5.2 World and Character Building
 1. Create main characters with AI assistance and character templates
 2. Develop character relationships using visual connector tool
-3. Define settings in the Settings Workshop with visual templates
+3. Define settings in the Realm Crafter with visual templates
-4. Create important objects in the Objects Workshop with simple forms
+4. Create important objects in the Artifact Vault with simple forms
 5. AI suggests additional details and connections with "Expand My World" button
 6. Simple questionnaires to help develop details without overwhelming users